CustomSpaceTeam/CustomSpaceGuard/README.md

 # Tutorial
 Read the [tutorial](https://github.com/CustomSpaceTeam/CustomSpaceGuard/wiki).
 Video tutorial available [here](https://www.youtube.com/watch?v=80s21rwU7K8).
+!Attention, we had renamed the Plugin, but the video tutorial works as it should)

 Be sure to check the above link when updating the plugin to see changes and view available flags. (can also be found in-game by doing /rg flags get region_name)